dk14/wolfram-mega/docs/dsl.md

 > Alice cryptomagically reveals private key for repayment wallet in order to sign "MAGIC" (the signature itself is magically a private key).
 Since bob did not pay to that wallet, the key is worthless but Alice gets Bob's deposit using this "empty pockets proof".
 This approach is a payment oracle without third-party.

 > *Cryptomagic: Alice chooses random message, e.g. "MAGIC".
 Alice signs it with her regular key, but keeps signature private.
 Alice interprets signature itself literally as private key.
-Alice derives "repayment wallet" pubkey from this "private key".
-Note: Alice can put adaptor signature for this tx without revealing original MAGIC signature*
+Alice derives "repayment wallet" pubkey from this "private key".*

 > Nuance: Alice can only withdraw funds from repayment wallet after grace period `deadline2`.
 Bob has to send money locked with `deadline2` timelock, so Alice would not empty the wallet herself. `ANYPREVOUT` BIP in BTC would address this inconvinience.